deepomicslab/DeepTAPE-1.0/README.md

 To control the training of the model, use the function call:

-'results = train_and_use_model(data_type, data, x_test, y_test, neg_file, pos_file, model_type, model_file)'
+`results = train_and_use_model(data_type, data, x_test, y_test, neg_file, pos_file, model_type, model_file)`

-The 'data_type' parameter determines the feature combination used for training the model.
+The `data_type` parameter determines the feature combination used for training the model.
 There are three options available: “A”, “A_V”, and “A_VF”.

 ### Training a Model Based on Amino Acid Sequence Features

-If you wish to train a model based solely on amino acid sequences, you would set the data_type parameter to "A"，where the input other hyperparameters are:
+If you wish to train a model based solely on amino acid sequences, you would set the `data_type` parameter to "A"，where the input other hyperparameters are:

 - `data`: The file path for the training data, which should be a CSV file containing features (CDR3AA sequences).
 For example, 'Train_and_Test_Data\\Data_for_train\\Sample_A.csv'.
 Please format the file as follows: